Product development process is way more than ‘Let’s just put some code onto it and that’s it’. Kick anyone who says otherwise.

 Hurrah!
 We’ve successfully overcome the crisis.
 All team members are tired, some of them have already devoted much time to the current project and almost started to get bored while making the routine tasks/using one technology 😀 However, the crisis has gone and the main features have been already built!

-What does the project team want when the project is about to finish?
+What does the project team want when the entire product development process is about to finish?

 |To start evolving the ‘done’ project.
 Because it never becomes ‘done’ – there’s always space for improvements.||To smoothly finish the project and dedicate enough time for polishing/devops.||To just finish the current project.|